DorkOS

 }

-The trace span statuses are: sent (published, delivery in progress), delivered (endpoint received and processed successfully), failed (handler errored), and timeout (rejected by budget, access control, or TTL expiry).
+Span statuses: sent (published, delivery in progress), delivered (processed successfully), failed (handler errored), timeout (rejected by budget, access control, or TTL expiry).

-For more detailed observability, see the Relay Observability guide.
+For deeper observability, see the Relay Observability guide.

-When both Relay and Pulse are enabled, scheduled jobs are dispatched through Relay instead of calling the Agent SDK directly.
-The Pulse scheduler publishes a dispatch message to relay.system.pulse.{scheduleId}, and the Claude Code adapter picks it up and starts the agent session.
+When both Relay and Tasks are enabled, scheduled jobs are dispatched through Relay.
+Tasks publishes to relay.system.tasks.{scheduleId}, and the Claude Code adapter starts the agent session.

-This integration means scheduled runs benefit from Relay's full delivery pipeline -- budget enforcement, tracing, dead letter handling, and access control all apply.
+Scheduled runs then get Relay's full delivery pipeline — budget enforcement, tracing, dead letter handling, and access control.

 export DORKOS_RELAY_ENABLED=true